KnapsackPro/knapsack-pro-core-js/README.md

 $ npm start
 ```

-3. Register this package globally in your local system.
-This way we will be able to develop other npm packages dependent on `@knapsack-pro/core`:
+3. Register `@knapsack-pro/core` package globally in your local system.
+This way we will be able to develop other npm packages dependent on it.

 ```
 $ npm link